 Roughly 6 months after beginning to treat with the Defendant, while on vacation in Maryland, Ira was found unresponsive and in full cardiac arrest.
 He was taken by ambulance to Holy Cross Hospital in Silver Spring, Maryland where he did not respond to any life-saving interventions and tragically died in the emergency department.
 An autopsy was performed by the Chief Medical Examiner of the State of Maryland who determined the only cause of death to be “oxycodone toxicity”.
 He was 23-years old.

 We brought suit against the Defendant pain management specialist and his practice group.
 The Defendant had the state required minimum medical malpractice insurance limit of $1,000,000.
-His practice group did not have any liability insurance, and by that time of the lawsuit, his practice group had already folded as the Defendant was sentenced to federal prison.
+His practice group did not have any liability insurance, and by the time of the lawsuit, his practice group had already folded as the Defendant was sentenced to federal prison.

-After we field suit, we took the Defendant’s deposition in federal prison in West Virginia.
+After we filed suit, we took the Defendant’s deposition in federal prison in West Virginia.
 During the deposition, the Defendant and his insurance lawyer acted in disbelief that the lawsuit was filed and as if the Defendant was wrongfully imprisoned.
 Due to the limited hours permitted for a deposition in federal prison and the long-winded nonsensical answers being given by the Defendant, we had to ask the court for a second day for the deposition to continue which was fought by the insurance lawyer.
 A second day was granted by the court.
 The Defendant and his insurance lawyer again acted apoplectic despite being confronted with the filings from his federal criminal case which included transcripts of DEA agents who posed undercover as the Defendant’s “patients”, interviews with the office staff indicting the Defendant, and the transcript from the plea deal where the Defendant admitted to his conduct.

 The case settled shortly thereafter for a confidential 7-figure settlement.
 All of the Defendant’s personal assets were seized by the federal government.